Keddnyo/TypeCast/README.md

 * The links in the digest text are clickable.
 You can go directly to the desired topic.

-* The "Copy" button copies the digest to the clipboard and opens the appropriate topic for publishing the digest.
+* The "Send" button copies the digest to the clipboard and opens the appropriate topic for publishing the digest.
 All you have to do is paste text and publish the post.

 * Both light and dark themes are supported.
 * The dark theme is AMOLED.